 The second night with a newborn, however, is a little different.
 Your baby has been in your cosy uterus for the last few months, and on the second day of life in the real world, they will realise that things are not the same, and they will protest – loudly.

 Referred to colloquially as the ‘second-night syndrome,’ this is the time your baby is thought to recognise how much his life has changed.
 Their idyllic life in utero has been replaced with one that is bright, noisy and feels altogether different.
 The only thing that can ease their stress is being close to you.

 It’s normal – and it will pass

-The second night with your baby might be a tough one, but it will be easier to deal with if you consider what he is experiencing.
+The second night with your baby might be a tough one, but it will be easier to deal with if you consider what your little one experiencing.
 Suddenly, all the things they were used to – the cosy confines of your womb, the regular beating of your heart, nourishment on tap and the steady gurgling of your intestines – have been removed, making baby feel unsure and unsettled.
 This is why they stop crying when you hold them close or offer another breastfeed, because it provides them with something that is familiar.
 In fact, snuggling into your chest is as close as bub can get to being back in utero.